mitchpaulus/neobem/README.md

 Usage: nbem [options..] [input file]
 Compile Neobem file to idf output

-With no [input file], input is read from in.nbem file in current directory.
+With no [input file], input is read from file named 'in.nbem' in the current directory.
 If the input file is '-', input is read from standard input rather than from a file.

 OPTIONS:

 -h, --help              show this help and exit
--o, --output <filename> output file name, default is standard output
+-f, --fmt               format file instead of compiling -o, --output <filename> output file name, default is standard output -v, --version           print version number and exit

 ```